dmonsch/cocome-cloud-jee-docker/README.md

 - cloning the cocome repository
  -> the purpose of this project has been to create an docker file which installs the most recent version of cocome into a container.
 By cloning the repository within the CMD call, the cloning process starts when the container is about to be created.
+ - mvn clean compile package + install
+ -> these commands are deploying the pulled version of cocome onto the glassfish domains
 - last command in script is executed in --verbose mode -> Docker stops if no application is running foreground.
 As glassfish runs in background, the container would stop if the script is executed completely.
 So we decided to choose this workaround: the last domain is restarted in verbose mode, so glassfish enters the console and pretends to run foreground.
 Sadly there's one bad side effect: No command can be executed beyond this point.
 Maybe there's another solution which we did not find so far.